Systemic Equality

 Build Power Across the State

-Through our People Power campaign, we are connecting grassroots activists with the information and tools that they need to advocate efficiently and effectively for civil rights and civil liberties throughout Washington.
+Through the Power Up Network, we are connecting grassroots activists with the information and tools that they need to advocate efficiently and effectively for civil rights and civil liberties throughout Washington.
 We will be working to expand the campaign into more communities across the state.

 Additionally, we provide education and opportunities for Washingtonians to join the fight for systemic equality.
 We sponsor a lobby day each year in Olympia, providing people with the education and support that they need to effectively lobby their legislators.
 We hold Power Up education sessions that provide in-depth training for activists in Washington.
-We also hold monthly Flights and Rights events that bring together community leaders and ACLU attorneys to discuss civil rights and civil liberties.
+We also hold public education events that bring together community leaders and ACLU attorneys to discuss civil rights and civil liberties.
 You can watch previous events on our website.

 aclu_banner_systemicequality-equity_1650x825_july2021